TemplarD/Test_text-line-search/README.md

-Test task, working with text in Delphi
+Test task, working with text in Delphi:

 Specify your own component names.